Is Jennifer Lopez Planning Her Wedding To Alex Rodriguez Amid Engagement Rumor?

 “They are both still getting acclimated with each other’s kids, and they just want everything to be perfect,” a source reveals.
 “They know that special things take time, so there is no rush.
 Everything is going smoothly right now.”

-News of Jennifer Lopez’s supposed plans to tie the knot in 2018 or 2019 comes just months after having announced she had signed a new record deal with Epic Records, which will see herself an upcoming Spanish album that’s due for release this summer.
+News of Jennifer Lopez’s supposed plans to tie the knot in 2018 or 2019 comes just months after having announced she had signed a new record deal with Epic Records, which will see her record an upcoming Spanish album that’s due for release this summer.

-And in the midst of recording new music, Jennifer Lopez also learned that Shades of Blue had been picked up for a third series by NBC, the network confirmed this week, evidently meaning that JLo will reprise her character, Harlee Santos, when the show starts filming again later this year.
+And in the midst of recording new music, Jennifer Lopez also learned that Shades of Blue had been picked up for a third series by NBC, the network confirmed this week, evidently meaning that JLo will reprise the role of her character, Harlee Santos, when the show starts filming again later this year.

 Jennifer Lopez has proven herself to be one of the busiest entertainers in Hollywood, so the idea of putting it all on hold for the sake of getting married to Alex doesn’t make sense for the “Booty” singer.

-Instead, Jennifer Lopez will make herself more available next year by not taking on as much as she has in recent years so that she can enjoy the peaceful planning of her third wedding.
+Instead, Jennifer Lopez will make herself more available next year by not taking on as much as she has in recent years so she can enjoy the peaceful planning of her third wedding.

 [Featured Image by Alberto E. Rodriguez/Getty Images]